nicoddemus/pytest-rich/README.rst

 This plugin is mostly a proof of concept and is **looking for a maintainer** which wants to adopt it.

-The plugin currently outputs this:
+Using `pytest --rich` the plugin currently outputs this:

 .. image:: assets/screenshot.png
     :align: center